la-haute-societe/grunt-ssh-deploy-release/README.md

 Default : 'www'

 #### deployPath
-Absolute path on remote server where release will be deployed.
+Absolute path on the remote server where releases will be deployed.
-Do not specify *currentReleaseLink* (or www folder) in this path.
+Do not specify *currentReleaseLink* (or *www* folder) in this path.

 #### synchronizedFolder
+Name of the remote folder where *rsync* synchronize release.
 Used when `mode` is 'synchronize'.
-Name of the remote folder where rsync synchronize release.

 Default : 'www'